Welcome to Motherhood!

 You might be experiencing;

-A lot of these symptoms might seem “normal” to experience after giving birth, and there is an adjustment period for sure, but when these signs and symptoms don't improve, or they get worse, then it’s time to get some help.
+A lot of these symptoms might seem “normal” to experience after giving birth, and there is an adjustment period for sure, but when these signs and symptoms don't improve, or they get worse, then it may be time to get some help.

 unsplash-image-8gWEAAXJjtI.jpg